-One of my favorite snacks on crisp fall afternoon is tea with something a little sweet.
-And, one of my favorite flavor combinations is orange and chocolate, dark chocolate to be specific!
-So I created these cookies to satisfy both of those favorites!!
+One of my favorite snacks on a crisp fall afternoon is tea with something a little sweet.
+And one of my favorite flavor combinations is orange and chocolate; dark chocolate to be specific!
+So these orange crisp cookies drizzled with dark chocolate were created to satisfy both of those favorites!!

 - 2 C King Arthur All-Purpose Flour

 - 1/4 tsp salt

 - 1/2 tsp Nielsen-Massey orange extract